SKIP TO PAGE CONTENT

 Education Leadership

-The Doctor of Education in Education Leadership (Ed.D) degree is designed for those seeking leadership positions public school districts, higher education, state or federal agencies, private sector.
-Program is designed for graduation success by providing the quality of a doctoral experience and flexibility for working professionals.
-Distinctive qualities of program include:
+The Doctor of Education in Educational Leadership (Ed.D.) degree is designed for individuals seeking leadership positions in public school districts, higher education, state or federal agencies, and the private sector.
+The program emphasizes both the quality of the doctoral experience and the flexibility needed by working professionals to support graduation success.
+Distinctive qualities of the program include:

 Apply to the Doctoral Program Doctoral Program Handbook Superintendent Certification Program